gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 conditions at sampled sites to predict the presence or absence of each species at unsampled locations.
 Second, LCBD statistics can then be computed on the SDM predictions.
-We therefore show that it is possible to identify beta-diversity hotspots on spatially continuous and extended scales.
+We therefore show that it is possible to identify beta diversity hotspots on spatially continuous and extended scales.
 Our results confirm that LCBD values are related to species richness, and that species-poor sites contribute most to beta diversity.

+\newpage

 ## Introduction